-I’m teaching a class this week to a large subdivision here in Southern Utah who are really in tune with understanding the need to be prepared for the unexpected.
+I’m teaching a class this week to a large subdivision here in Southern Utah that is really in tune with understanding the need to be prepared for the unexpected.
 Keep in mind that September is National Preparedness Month.
 I am usually booked to speak one year in advance in September.
 I am honored to be asked to speak to this large group.

 After watching The Weather Channel the last few days, I realize I need to up my game for evacuations.
 In my home, I have all the tools such as food, water, cooking devices, fuel, first aid kits, etc. This is a keyword, in my home, I am totally prepared.
 Here’s the deal, I do not have a truck and trailer to take all of the preparedness items needed to survive.
 So, I’m going to compromise just a little.

 One thing I am going to do is buy a larger, I should say a much larger Husky bag or another brand.
 I prefer the Husky brand bags because they are extremely sturdy and well made.
 Here is the original list I designed.